drfperez/omegachess/README.md

 · Quiescence search
 · Multithreading for AI calculations

-🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Report Bugs: Open an issue with detailed description
-2. Suggest Features: Propose new features or improvements
-3. Code Contributions: Fork and submit pull requests
-4. Documentation: Improve documentation or translations

-Development Setup

-1. Clone the repository
-2. Open index.html in a browser
-3. Use browser developer tools for debugging
-4. Make changes and test locally

 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 🙏 Acknowledgments